dwcaress/MB-System/docker/user/README.md

 Additionally:

 - on MacOS:

     - [socat](http://www.dest-unreach.org/socat/)

 - on Windows 10:
     - (TODO)

-The dockerized MB-system has been tested on ...
+The dockerized MB-system has been tested on CentOS 7 and MacOS.

 ## The MB-System docker image